sedc-codecademy/mkwd12-net-05-oopcsharp/G3/Class02/Homework.md

   * The average of 10, 15, 20 and 30 is: 18

 ## Task 2:
-Create new console application “SwapNumbers”.
+Create a new console application called “SwapNumbers”.
 Input 2 numbers from the console and then swap the values of the variables so that the first variable has the second value and the second variable the first value.
 Please find example below:
 * Test Data:
   * Input the First Number: 5